ArtCodeStudio/legato-website/README.md

 * Load specific json files for each page and use the data in the template.
 * Maybe instead of using json files for each page, use markdown files
+* Write a custom renderer using the pug api to render the markdown files: https://www.npmjs.com/package/pug

 ## Licence